timothyarmes/apongo/README.md

 ...

 const users = (_, { limit = 20 }, context, resolveInfo) => {
-  // Create a pipeline to first perform any initial matching, then do the lookups and finally the results const pipeline = [
+  // Create a pipeline to first perform any initial matching, then do the lookups and finally fetch the results const pipeline = [
     // Perform any initial matching that you need.
     // This would typically depend on the parameters passed to the query.